-Mode Startup Display Description Normal S1 not pressed Altitude Normal operating mode - displays altitude, S2 not pressed interfaces with PC.
-Config S1 pressed "Cfg" Configuration mode - used to configure the S2 not pressed module via the pushbuttons.
-Program S1 not pressed S2 pressed, or initiated by firmware update from PC software.
-"Prog" Program mode - used to put the module into a programming mode for loading new firmware updates to the module.
-Don't use this mode until specifically instructed to do so by the PC application software during an update.
+Mode Startup Display Description Normal S1 not pressed Altitude Normal operating mode - displays altitude, interfaces S2 not pressed with PC.
+Config S1 pressed "CFG" Configuration mode - used to configure the module via S2 not pressed the pushbuttons.
+Program S1 not pressed "PROG" Program mode - used to put the module into a S2 pressed, or programming mode for loading new firmware updates initiated by to the module.
+Don't use this mode until specifically firmware update instructed to do so by the PC application software from PC during an update. software.